COVID- 19 Guidance:

 Funeral Attendance at Glyntaff and Llwydcoed Crematoria and Rhondda Cynon Taff Cemeteries

-Effective immediately – Funeral Services at both crematoria chapels and full interments within Rhondda Cynon Taff cemeteries, will be restricted to strictly 10 persons only.
-Please understand that we are anxious for the safety of our visitors and staff alike and do not take this decision lightly.
+Please understand that we are anxious for the safety of our visitors and staff alike and do not take any decision lightly.
+Decisions are based on the latest Welsh Government guidelines and are subject to change.
 Thank you for your cooperation.

 All payments can be made via the telephone and enquiries can be dealt with via the telephone or email as below: